MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * This is a highly privledged role.
    > * This role should only be grated to users that belong to the *Org* business unit.

-### The BU contributor role
+### The Marketing contributor role
 When business unit data separation is enabled, it is the responsibility of the administrators and/or contributors on the *Org* level to prepare the data state.
 The BU contributor role is given to users that belong to the child business units.
 This role can:

 * Create segments
 * Create measures

 This role can only access customer profiles that belong to their BU and any child BUs.
-For example, if a BU contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the BU contributor belongs to.
+For example, if a Marketing contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
 Similarly, measures can only be created on tables that have a relationship path to the customer profiles.

 With the default Dataverse RBAC settings, this role can only see segments and measures that belong to the same business unit as the user belongs to.